utmapp/UTM/README.md

 UTM SE ("slow edition") uses a [threaded interpreter][3] which performs better than a traditional interpreter but still slower than JIT.
 This technique is similar to what [iSH][4] does for dynamic execution.
 As a result, UTM SE does not require jailbreaking or any JIT workarounds and can be sideloaded as a regular app.

+To optimize for size and build times, only the following architectures are included in UTM SE: ARM, PPC, RISC-V, and x86 (all with both 32-bit and 64-bit variants).

 ## Install

 UTM (SE) for iOS: https://getutm.app/install/